ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 values live.

 One subtlety is that we wish to treat `local` variables from the current region differently than `local` variables from an enclosing region.
-Variables from an enclosing region are called *regional*.
+The latter is called *outer-local*.

 For instance: